craftcms/docs/docs/5.x/reference/twig/functions.md

 ```

 ::: tip
-Consider caching the output, especially if you’re loading SVG files from remote volumes or URLs, so Craft doesn’t download the file each time your template is rendered.
+Consider caching the output, especially if you’re loading SVG files from a remote volume, so Craft doesn’t download the file each time your template is rendered.
 :::

 ## `tag`